jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/practical-expression-quantification.md

 The regular options include a reference annotation (-G) and an output file name (-o), so a more realistic command line example would look like this:

+#### Download gencode.vM10.annotation.gff3.gz

-> - Download gencode.vM10.annotation.gff3.gz from  https://www.gencodegenes.org/mouse/release_M10.html
+The file can be downloaded from  https://www.gencodegenes.org/mouse/release_M10.html

 The file also can be copied from the server and unzip the file